Ryan Kavanaugh

 Ryan Kavanaugh (born December 4, 1974) is an American film financier.
-He co-founded and served as CEO of Relativity Media, where he brokered deals between Wall Street investors and major film studios.
-He credited his risk-assessment algorithm with Relativity Media's initial success.
-After Relativity Media filed for bankruptcy, he stepped down as CEO and faced several lawsuits regarding his management.
-He later founded Proxima Media, which held a controlling stake in Triller from 2019 to 2022.
+He co-founded Relativity Media and served as its CEO, brokering deals between Wall Street investors and major film studios.
+He credited his risk-assessment algorithm for Relativity Media's initial success.
+He stepped down as CEO after Relativity Media's second bankruptcy filing and subsequently founded Proxima Media, which held a controlling stake in Triller from 2019 to 2022.

 Early life

-Kavanaugh was born to a Jewish family in Los Angeles, California, where he was raised in the Brentwood neighborhood and attended Brentwood High School.
-His mother is a real estate broker and his father is a dentist turned businessman, born in Germany.
+Kavanaugh was born into a Jewish family in Los Angeles, California, and raised in the Brentwood neighborhood, where he attended Brentwood High School.
+His mother is a real estate broker, and his father, a dentist turned businessman, was born in Germany.
 His father changed his surname to Kavanaugh before his son's birth.
-Kavanaugh began purchasing stock shares when he was six years old.
+Kavanaugh began purchasing company shares at the age of six.

 Kavanaugh attended UC Santa Barbara and UCLA but dropped out in 1996.
 In 2012, Kavanaugh threatened The New Yorker with legal action for its reporting on him, including its report that he dropped out of university.
 Kavanaugh said he was "an official graduate of UCLA and currently enrolled in a PhD program at USC".
 The New Yorker stood by its reporting.
 While subsequent sources reported that Kavanaugh finished a degree in 2012, The Wall Street Journal reported that there was no record of him taking classes at USC.

 Career

 Early career

 After leaving UCLA in the late 1990s, Kavanaugh started a short-lived venture capital firm.
 Kavanaugh's uncle connected the family with producer Jon Peters.
 Kavanaugh and his father leveraged Peters's Hollywood connections to raise an estimated US$175 million in investment funds for the younger Kavanaugh's company.

-In the early 2000s, when investors began asking for their money, Kavanaugh became difficult to reach.
 Several investors, including Peters, sued Kavanaugh, alleging fraud, and the suits were settled out of court.
 Michael Sitrick, an executive and Kavanaugh family friend, also sued, alleging that Kavanaugh violated terms of their agreement and placed most of Sitrick's $6 million investment into a type of Ponzi scheme at a company where Kavanaugh was a board member.
 An arbitrator found that Kavanaugh was "clearly negligent", and Sitrick won a $7.7 million arbitration judgment against Kavanaugh.
 He never received payment because Kavanaugh successfully argued that he was virtually penniless and his business on the verge of bankruptcy at the time of the judgment.